Foods to relieve cough and cold

 • Adding pomegranate juice to smoothies may enhance its nutritional benefits.

-A hot cup of herbal tea, especially the chamomile or peppermint variant, soothes the throat and works wonders in relieving congestion.
+A hot cup of herbal tea, especially the chamomile or peppermint variant, soothes the throat and works wonders in relieving congestion by increasing mucus flow.

 How to use: